asha23/Simple-Message-Board/README.md

-# Wordpress Moderated Message Board Plugin
+# WordPress Moderated Message Board Plugin

 This is a moderated WordPress message board plugin.
 It works independently from the comments system and is designed for simple use.